nerva-project/nerva-docs/docs/about.md

 - Premine: 1.05% (193,861 XNV)
 - Ring size: 5 (fixed for all transactions)

 NERVA forked from Monero and had its genesis block on May 1st, 2018.
 The official NERVA blockchain explorer can be found [here][nerva-explorer-link].
-Additional network statistics are available on [Freeboard][nerva-freeboard-link] and the [Nodemap][nerva-website-link].
+Additional network statistics are available on [Nodemap][nerva-website-link].

 <hr>